constantinpape/z5/README.md

 ```

 Note that in the CMakeLists.txt, we try to infer the active conda-environment automatically to load the relevant dependencies.
-If this does fail, you can set it manually via `cmake -DCMAKE_PREFIX_PATH=/path/to/conda-env`.
+If this fails, you can set it manually via `-DCMAKE_PREFIX_PATH=/path/to/conda-env`.
 To specify where to install the package, set:

 - `CMAKE_INSTALL_PREFIX`: where to install the C++ headers
 - `PYTHON_MODULE_INSTALL_DIR`: where to install the python package (set to `site-packages` of active conda env by default)

-If you want to include z5 in another C++ project, note that the library itself is header-only, however you need to link against the relevant compression codecs.
+If you want to include z5 in another C++ project, note that the library itself is header-only.
+However, you need to link against the relevant compression codecs.

 ## Examples / Usage

 ### Python

-The Python API is very similar to h5py.
+The Python API is very similar to `h5py`.
 Some differences are:
 - The constructor of `File` takes the boolean argument `use_zarr_format`, which determines whether
 the zarr or N5 format is used (if set to `None`, an attempt is made to automatically infer the format).